Mhari Matheson has written two terrific saga novels. The third volume in the trilogy is due to be published in 2020.

-I have been, from an early age, an oral storyteller, something of a tradition in my Highland background.
-Throughout my teaching career and beyond I developed this ability and wrote stories for performance.
-Now I have adapted these skills to writing novels.
-I attended courses, and wrote and discarded my first novel, before completing several drafts of ‘The Tinker Girl’.
-I continued working on it during my 2011/12 MA Creative Writing Course at the University of Wales Trinity St. David, where I have gained a distinction.
+She has been, from an early age, an oral storyteller, something of a tradition in her Highland background.
+Throughout her teaching career and beyond she developed this ability and wrote stories for performance.
+Now she has adapted these skills to writing novels.